 Initial backlink building might not increase your website’s rankings as quickly as foundational optimizations, but obtaining new, powerful links at a consistent rate will cause your web pages to rise in the search engine results pages, once again – and this time, at a steady trajectory with increases that will last.

-As your web pages begin to appear higher in Google search consistently, both your search engine visibility and your organic traffic rates for your target audience will also improve.
+As your web pages appear higher in Google search consistently, your search engine visibility and your organic traffic rates for your target audience will also improve.

 How To Avoid “The Gap of Disappointment”